PaeserBastelstube/AhoyDTU4RPi/doc/Installation_Instruction_Volkszaehler.md

 composer require php-mqtt/client --ignore-platform-req=ext-dom --ignore-platform-req=ext-xml --ignore-platform-req=ext-xmlwriter
 ```
 ---
-###	Configure and start database „MariaDB“
+#	Configure and start database „MariaDB“
 The middleware database "MariaDB" was already installed in a previous step.

-The corresponding configuration follows:
-### Securing the database
+## Securing the database
 The installation is complete at this point, however, the database still needs to be additionally secured.
-Access to the database is not yet password-protected, and there are test users and test databases that need to be deleted.
+Access to the database is not yet password-protected, test users and test databases are still installed and must be deleted.
 These steps will now be performed.
 ```code
 sudo mysql_secure_installation
 ```